ottotech/pdfsigning/README.md

 ### `/python_scripts`

 */python_scripts* contains a python script that is used by the Golang app under the hood to sign the pages of the pdf file with the reportlab and PyPDF2 libraries.
-This directory also has a Dockerfile and docker-compose.yml you can run if you want to change the pdf signing functionality.
+This directory also has a Dockerfile and a docker-compose.yml file you can run if you want to test or change the pdf signing functionality with python.

 ## Docker